fastai/git-tools/README.md

 # git-tools

-Helper Scripts/Tools that improve productivity for Git Users.
+Helper scripts and tools that improve productivity for Git Users.
 Docs associated with tools can be found [here](https://docs.fast.ai/dev/git.html)

 ## Index